-Seminar on Methodical Foundations of Operations Research (B) 2550131, WS 21/22, 2 SWS, Language: German, Open in study portal
+Seminar on Methodical Foundations of Operations Research (B)

 The seminar aims at describing, evaluating, and discussing recent as well as classical topics in continuous optimization.
 The focus is on the treatment of optimization models and algorithms, also with respect to their practical application.